 Nike Metcon 6 vs Nike Metcon 5: newer is always better, right?
 Let's find out…

-Nike’s Metcon range has quickly become one of the go-to shoes for the gym.
+Nike’s Metcon range has quickly become one of the best workout shoes for the gym.
 As a portmanteau of 'metabolic conditioning’ – a style of training made popular in recent years by the CrossFit community – the name says a lot if you’re wondering who they’re aimed at.

 Built with stability and durability in mind, the Metcon series is all about offering fitness fanatics the support they need during intense exercise, especially functional movement - whether that’s HIIT, weight lifting or just hanging by the water fountain showing off your new kicks.

-When it launched to market in 2015, the original Metcon took on Reebok’s Crossfit-dominating shoe, the Nano.
+When it launched to market in 2015, the original Metcon took on Reebok’s best cross-training shoe franchise, the Nano.
 Fast forward six years and Nike’s Metcon has grown quite a following.
-Its latest release, the Metcon 6, hit the shops in August 2020 but looking very similar in appearance to its predecessor, the Metcon 5 - people were left wondering how exactly the two pairs differ.
+Its latest release, the Metcon 6 (opens in new tab), hit the shops in August 2020 but looking very similar in appearance to its predecessor, the Metcon 5 (opens in new tab) - people were left wondering how exactly the two pairs differ.

 Well, by comparing them side-by-side in terms of design, features and performance - that’s exactly what we plan to find out.